marktext/marktext/docs/LINUX.md

 **Install from Flathub:**

-After you install flatpak and flathub repository, you can install [Mark Text](https://flathub.org/apps/details/com.github.marktext.marktext) with just one command:
+After you install flatpak and flathub repository, you can install [Mark Text](https://flathub.org/apps/details/com.github.marktext.marktext) with just one command (note that you may be asked to enter your password):

 ```
 flatpak install flathub com.github.marktext.marktext